SlimBloodworth/michellerenee-portfolio/README.md

 ### Continued development

 - Being a Portfolio, this site will change as my skills and needs dictate.
+- I am still deciding if I want to use Sass for this project going forward.
+I think it would be a good idea to show my knowledge and understanding of Sass and I will most likely use gulp to accomplish this.
+- I will be making a dark/light mode toggle for this project and I am deciding on color pallets for this.

 ### Useful resources